Soviet territorial claims against Turkey: Claims

-In 1945, 14–20 December, central Georgian and Russian newspapers: Communist, Zarya Vostoka, Pravda and Izvestia, published letter on our legitimate claim against Turkey written by academics Simon Janashia and Niko Berdzenishvili. the publication says:
+In 1945, 14–20 December, central Georgian and Russian newspapers: Communist, Zarya Vostoka, Pravda and Izvestia, published a letter on our legitimate claim against Turkey written by academics Simon Janashia and Niko Berdzenishvili.
+The publication says:

-After successful libratory war, victorious democracy is now preparing to fight for peace and prosperity, freedom loving people want to take their rightful place.
-Georgian people. people who gave ultimate sacrifice in a fight against fascism.
-These people have earned the right to submit its rightful demands.
-We appeal to the world public opinion, about ancient lands Turkey has seized from us.
-This is not only insignificant territorial harassment, but also crime against our people's identity. crime that has slashed our national body in half.
-This is about land, that was cause of millennium long struggle our people have endured.
+After the successful war of liberation, victorious democracy is now preparing to fight for peace and prosperity, and a freedom-loving people wants to take its rightful place.
+The Georgian people.
+A people who gave the ultimate sacrifice in a fight against fascism.
+This people has earned the right to submit its rightful demands.
+We appeal to global public opinion about the ancient lands that Turkey has seized from us.
+This is not just insignificant territorial harassment, but also a crime against our people's identity.
+A crime that has slashed our national body in half.
+This is about land that was cause of a millennium-long struggle that our people have endured.
 This note ends with a demand: Georgian people should receive their homeland back.
 Land that they never abandoned and cannot abandon.

 The last section of the report was devoted to Lazistan, or Chanetia.
 Borders of this territory start from the borders of the Batumi province and further to the west along the Black Sea coast to Termedon River near the town of Terme.
-This territory occupies approximately 20,000 km^{2}. and embraces the capes of Rize, Trabzon, Fici, and Fener.
+This territory occupies approximately 20,000 km^{2} and embraces the capes of Rize, Trabzon, Fici, and Fener.
 Note that medieval wars with Byzantium and events of the eleventh to thirteenth centuries found their parallel in the report.
-Finally, the report implied that "Georgian SSR, besides the southern sector of the former Batumi district and former Artvin, Ardahan and Olti districts, could lay claim to its historical provinces, including Parhal, Tortom and İspir (South-Western Metskhetia) and the East Chanetia (region of Rize) and the Central Chanetia (region of Trebizond).
+Finally, the report implied that "Georgian SSR, besides the southern sector of the former Batumi district and former Artvin, Ardahan, and Olti districts, could lay claim to its historical provinces, including Parhal, Tortom, and İspir (South-Western Metskhetia) and the East Chanetia (region of Rize) and the Central Chanetia (region of Trebizond).